lscalese/journal-file-indexer/README.md

 * Tables to store journal file data into the IRISTEMP database.
 * Process to read a journal file and store its content in database.
 * Unit tests of indexer process.

+It does not include yet efficient index to have a fast response time for searching by "value".
+This feature will be added in version 0.2.0 (may be with a functionnal index or iFind index, to analysis...).

 ## Installation